 Before I break down the process of how I became an affiliate marketer, let’s first look at what it means to be one for those who aren’t up to speed.

-Affiliate marketing is a business model where an online retailer pays a commission to an affiliate every time they refer a customer to their website.
+Affiliate marketing (also known as partner marketing) is a business model where an online retailer pays a commission to an affiliate every time they refer a customer to their website.

 For example, let’s say you’re a book reviewer and you decide to join Amazon’s affiliate program.
 You might link to the Amazon listing of each book you review, and Amazon will then give you a commission on each sale that comes from your site.